-The Minnesota Food Charter is a roadmap designed to guide policymakers and community leaders in providing Minnesotans with equal access to affordable, safe, and healthy food regardless of where they live.
-It provides a platform for University of Minnesota Extension and other organizations to share good work already underway, raising our profile on healthy food systems work — within Extension, in Minnesota, and across the nation.
-We use the Food Charter to increase opportunities for new partnerships and ensure our contributions are integrated and aligned with others across the state, maximizing public value and impact.
+The Minnesota Food Charter is a roadmap designed to guide policymakers and community leaders in providing Minnesotans with equal access to affordable, safe and healthy food regardless of where they live.
+It provides a platform for University of Minnesota Extension and other organizations to share good work already underway.
+It raises our profile on healthy food systems work — within Extension, in Minnesota and across the nation.
+We use the Food Charter to increase opportunities for new partnerships.
+It ensures our contributions are integrated and aligned with others across the state.
+In turn, this maximizes public value and impact.

-University of Minnesota Extension has long been recognized as a leader in improving food skills across Minnesota in our work with families with limited resources.
-Today, we also partner with communities to increase access to healthy, affordable, and safe food by improving food environments and food infrastructure.
+University of Minnesota Extension has long been recognized as a leader in improving food skills across the state in our work with families with limited resources.
+Today, we also partner with communities to increase access to healthy, affordable and safe food by improving food environments and food infrastructure.

 Extension is a natural fit for carrying out the strategies listed in the Minnesota Food Charter for three reasons.

 - We are already in place.
 Extension staff work in every county of the state with multiple partners.

 - We are already doing the work.
 Extension’s current portfolio of health and nutrition work — including Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP) — supports implementation of the food charter.